huggingface/blog/ray-rag.md

 _Document retrieval with the torch.distributed implementation_

-The main drawback of the [torch.distributed](https://pytorch.org/docs/stable/distributed.html) implementation for document retrieval was that it latched on to the same process group used for training and only the rank 0 training worker loaded the index into memory.
+The main drawback of the [torch.distributed](https://pytorch.org/docs/stable/distributed.html) implementation for document retrieval was that it latched onto the same process group used for training and only the rank 0 training worker loaded the index into memory.

 As a result, this implementation had some limitations:

 1. **Synchronization bottleneck**: The rank 0 worker had to receive the inputs from all workers, perform the index query, and then send the results back to the other workers.
 This limited performance with multiple training workers.
-2. **Pytorch specific**: The document retrieval process group had to latch onto the existing process group used for training, meaning that Pytorch had to be used for training as well.
+2. **PyTorch specific**: The document retrieval process group had to latch onto the existing process group used for training, meaning that PyTorch had to be used for training as well.

 ![alt_text](assets/12_ray_rag/ray_arch_updated.png "image_tooltip")
 _Document retrieval with the Ray implementation_